Seven stone circles that aren’t Stonehenge

 Directions: follow the signs and park on the verge near the gate, then take the permissive path through farmland for about 20 minutes.

 Want to explore more of your local countryside?
-Check out the best stargazing spots in England, the most beautiful bluebell wood near to you and celebrities’ favourite winter walks.
+Check out the best stargazing spots in England, what you might find on a countryside walk in December, and celebrities’ favourite winter walks.
 CPRE members also get discounts on local attractions as well as bargains from outdoors shops.
 Become a member now.